 With a nasal fracture, the nose appears visibly crooked.
 Comparatively, a nose is considered broken if any of its bones are broken.

 It is paramount to receive a proper diagnosis of any nose injuries.
 That way, a patient can determine if the nose is fractured or broken.
-He or she can then receive proper treatment of their symptoms.
+He or she can then receive an appropriate nose fracture or broken nose treatment to alleviate their symptoms.

 Fractured Nose Symptoms